 Masters in Library Science: Degree Program Overviews

-Read about library science studies at the master's degree level.
-Find out about required prerequisites and coursework likely to be taken in this type of program.
-Also read details about career and continuing education options, including certification in the field.
+Read about library science programs at the master's degree level.
+Find out about admission prerequisites and coursework likely to be taken in this type of program.
+Get details about careers and continuing education options, including certification in the field.

 Applicants need a bachelor's degree with a GPA of 3.0 or higher.
 A master's degree is also acceptable for admission; however, some schools require higher minimum GPAs for students submitting a graduate transcript.
 Students who do not meet these GPA requirements may submit Graduate Record Examination (GRE) scores as supplementary admissions materials.
 Some schools also accept scores from the Law School Admission Test (LSAT) or the Graduate Management Admission Test (GMAT).
 In some cases, students must complete a computer skills course before beginning library science coursework.